raylib-d 5.5.0

 You will need a copy of the raylib binary C library to link against, in order to run a raylib-d program.
 There are 3 ways to get this.
 Please read ALL the instructions before picking which mechanism you want to use.

-In version 4.2.1 of raylib-d, a new subproject raylib-d:install is included, along with pre-built binary libraries of raylib.
+subproject is included, along with pre-built binary raylib libraries.
 This greatly simplifies the process of obtaining pre-built libraries.
-Note that this is a work in progress and not every binary distribution is included.
+Note that not all binary distributions are included.

 > dub upgrade